 preparation

-2. The following day, bring to a boil and boil rapidly for 20 minutes.
-Turn off the heat and allow to settle for 30 minutes, then using a potato masher and roughly break up the strawberries.
+1. The following day, bring to a boil and boil rapidly for 20 minutes.
+Turn off the heat and allow it to settle for 30 minutes.
+Then, use a potato masher and roughly break up the strawberries.